clock - Kernel object used to track the progress of time.

 A clock begins running after the very first update operation performed by a clock's maintainer, which must include a set-value operation.
 The clock will begin running at that point with a rate equal to the reference clock plus the deviation from nominal specified by the maintainer.

-Clocks also have a ZX_CLOCK_STARTED signal which may be used by users to know when the clock has actually been started.
+Clocks also have a ZX_CLOCK_STARTED signal, which may be used by users to know when the clock has actually been started.
 Initially, this signal is not set, but it becomes set after the first successful update operation.
 Once started, a clock will never stop and the ZX_CLOCK_STARTED signal will always be asserted.

 Initially, the clock is a clone of clock monotonic, which makes the transformation between the clock monotonic timeline and synthetic timeline the identity function.
 This clock may still be maintained after creation, subject to the limitations imposed by rights, the ZX_CLOCK_OPT_MONOTONIC and ZX_CLOCK_OPT_CONTINUOUS properties, and the configured backstop time.

-If a clock is created with the ZX_CLOCK_OPT_AUTO_START options, it cannot be configured with a backstop time which is greater than the current clock monotonic time.
+If a clock is created with the ZX_CLOCK_OPT_AUTO_START options, it cannot be configured with a backstop time that is greater than the current clock monotonic time.
 If this was allowed, this would result in a state where a clock's current time is set to a time before its backstop time.

 Maintaining a clock